 At Clancy, our move consultants are experienced with helping customers of all sizes and with a wide variety of needs.
 Let us help you with more than just the heavy-lifting.
 We are happy to help you plan your office move starting with getting a better understanding of what goes into estimating the cost of office moving.

-Know these 6 practical office moving cost factors:
+Know these 6 practical office moving cost factors that go into estimating the cost of office moving:

 1. Types of office spaces being moved.